top of page

 Heritage Days Contests

 Osborne is seeking entries for a variety of contests during this year’s Annual Osborne Heritage Days celebration.
 So come out to show your skill, creativity, and spirit.
-Heritage Days will be held on Saturday and Sunday, October 14th and 15th, from 10:00a.m. until 4:00p.m. each day.
+Heritage Days will be held on Saturday and Sunday, October 11th and 12th, from 10:00a.m. until 4:00p.m. each day.
 Events are held in the Pioneer Village of the Osborne Center, located 5 miles south of Elkader on Highway 13.

 KADR-KCTN Pumpkin Contests

-The Iowa Championship Buffalo Chip Throw
+The 25th Annual Iowa Championship Buffalo Chip Throw

 For more information on these contests, contact KADR-KCTN Radio at 563-245-1400 or the Osborne Center at 563-245-1516.